 There are literally thousands of paint colours to choose from today, which can feel overwhelming if you don’t know where to start.
 There are many things to consider, from making sure your hues go with your furniture to making your space feel like you.
 We want to help you stress less over all the options available and make your life easier with these tips on selecting the best paint colours for your living room.

 Look For Inspiration On Pinterest or in Design Magazines

 When you don’t really know what look you’re aiming to achieve with your living room design, take time to browse online to find inspiration.
-Pinterest is a great resource with lots of beautiful interior layouts that you can find for any and all types of styles.
-Once you find interiors that you like, create a board so you can refer back to them when it’s time to head to the paint store.
+Pinterest is a great resource with lots of beautiful interior layouts that you can find for all types of styles.
+Once you find ideas that you like, create a board so you can refer back to them when it’s time to head to the paint store.

 Get Creative with Neutrals

 Neutrals are one of the most common selections for living rooms.
 The muted tones keep interiors bright, clean looking, modern, and make it easy to change up other design elements when you want.
 But neutrals can also feel boring.
 Get creative by adding something interesting to the mix, like a feature wall.
 You can use a different colour that compliments your neutral tone, like soft pastels such as baby blue, pale pink, or mint.
 Alternatively, you could consider adding a striped wall or another unique design using a neutral colour.
 Simple additions like these can rev up the entire look of your living room.